 If you love to walk and appreciate nature, there are also many walking tracks close to SkyHigh.

 After you have visited SkyHigh, just down the road is the spectacular Dandenong Ranges Botanic Garden located just 500m from Olinda village.
 The Dandenong Ranges Botanic Garden boasts more than 270,000 colourful blooms and is open daily.
-While you are there why not take a look at Mist@Olinda Functions & Events Centre?
-It’s one of Melbourne’s most beautiful wedding and function venues.
-Or take a break at the newly renovated Café Vireya, the perfect spot for a coffee or a tasty bite to eat.

 Some early Azaleas and Camellias are flowering and the exquisite Camellia sasanqua “Lutchuensis” is in full bud, ready to burst into a mass of tiny white scented blooms.
 The Hellebores are just beginning to flower, and will soon be putting on an absolutely stunning show.